lambda-feedback/shimmy/README.md

    --progress-allow-private-networks          allow progress callback delivery to loopback, link-local, and private IP addresses.
 Leave disabled unless the callback target is known to live on a trusted private network. (default: false) [$PROGRESS_ALLOW_PRIVATE_NETWORKS]
    --progress-sidecar-max-body-bytes value     the maximum size, in bytes, of a single worker-authored progress event POST. (default: 16384) [$PROGRESS_SIDECAR_MAX_BODY_BYTES]
    --progress-sidecar-max-events value         the maximum number of worker-authored progress events relayed per evaluation. (default: 50) [$PROGRESS_SIDECAR_MAX_EVENTS]
+   --progress-sidecar-burst-size value          how many worker-authored progress events at the start of an evaluation are exempt from the minimum spacing below, so a handful of legitimate back-to-back checkpoints aren't rate limited. (default: 5) [$PROGRESS_SIDECAR_BURST_SIZE]
-   --progress-sidecar-min-event-interval value  the minimum spacing between worker-authored progress events relayed per evaluation. (default: 200ms) [$PROGRESS_SIDECAR_MIN_EVENT_INTERVAL]
+   --progress-sidecar-min-event-interval value  the minimum spacing between worker-authored progress events relayed per evaluation, once the burst allowance above is used up. (default: 10ms) [$PROGRESS_SIDECAR_MIN_EVENT_INTERVAL]
+   --progress-sidecar-unbind-grace-period value  how long to keep relaying worker-authored progress events after a request returns, so a fire-and-forget POST dispatched just before the result can still land. (default: 250ms) [$PROGRESS_SIDECAR_UNBIND_GRACE_PERIOD]

    function